Pratima-MN/DBMS-Student-Attendance-Management-System/README.md

 functionality without disturbing any of the existing one.
 This is made possible by using Object Oriented Programming, a Modular for designing web service, and following large parts of MVC model.
 This allows us to extend the project to mobile applications and other environments.
+The staff handling the particular subject is responsible to take the attendance of all students.
+Only if the student is present on the particular date, the attendance will be calculated.
+The student attendance report based on semester wise will be generated.
+The proctor can view the attendance status of their respective students.

 SCREENSHOT:
 1.HOME PAGE: